 Kitchen Ready Betty

-Seasoned with zesty ranch, tangy pepperoncini peppers, au jus gravy, and butter, this flavorful and satisfying family meal yields a ton of mouthwatering chicken and gravy that's perfect for mashed potatoes and sandwiches.
+Seasoned with zesty ranch, tangy pepperoncini peppers, au jus gravy, and butter, this flavorful and protein-packed family meal yields a ton of mouthwatering chicken and gravy that's perfect for mashed potatoes and sandwiches.

 5 from 2 votes